DanialArab/API/APIs Fundamentals/README.md

 + Almost every website requires API keys to perform some action.
 + Facebook's Graph API is a good example: graph.facebook.com/codingforeverybody

+# I need to make sure that I really understand:

+A solid understanding of using RESTful APIs can be demonstrated through various aspects of knowledge and practical application.
+Here are some key indicators that showcase a strong grasp of working with REST APIs:

+1. Understanding of REST Principles:
+Demonstrate a clear understanding of the principles of REST (Representational State Transfer) architecture, including statelessness, resource-based interactions, uniform interface, and the proper use of HTTP methods (GET, POST, PUT, DELETE) to perform CRUD operations on resources.

+2. Ability to Make API Requests:
+Show proficiency in making HTTP requests (GET, POST, PUT, DELETE) to interact with RESTful APIs.
+Understand how to include request parameters, headers, and authentication tokens when making requests.

+3. Handling Responses:
+Know how to handle different types of API responses, including success, error, and paginated responses.
+Interpret HTTP status codes to understand the outcome of API requests.

+4. Data Formats:
+Be familiar with common data formats used in REST APIs, such as JSON and XML.
+Understand how to parse and manipulate data received from API responses.

+5. Authentication and Authorization:
+Demonstrate knowledge of various authentication methods used in RESTful APIs, such as API keys, OAuth, and JWT (JSON Web Tokens).
+Understand how to implement authorization mechanisms to restrict access to certain resources.

+6. API Documentation:
+Show the ability to read and interpret API documentation.
+Understand the API endpoints, request parameters, response formats, and sample requests provided in the documentation.

+7. Error Handling:
+Be capable of handling errors gracefully by interpreting error responses from APIs and implementing appropriate error handling mechanisms in your code.

+8. API Testing:
+Show that you can test RESTful APIs effectively.
+This includes using tools like Postman or cURL to test API endpoints, verify responses, and ensure the correctness of your implementations.

+9. API Design:
+Demonstrate the ability to design simple and intuitive APIs that adhere to RESTful principles.
+This includes choosing appropriate resource names, using proper HTTP methods, and organizing endpoints logically.

+10. Practical Implementation:
+Provide examples of projects or code snippets where you have successfully used RESTful APIs to interact with external services, retrieve data, or perform actions on remote resources.

+11. Error Handling:
+Be capable of handling errors gracefully by interpreting error responses from APIs and implementing appropriate error handling mechanisms in your code.

+12. Performance Considerations:
+Understand performance considerations when working with RESTful APIs, such as minimizing the number of requests, using pagination effectively, and caching responses when appropriate.

+A solid understanding of REST APIs goes beyond just theoretical knowledge; it involves hands-on experience and practical application of these concepts in real-world scenarios.
+Being able to work with various APIs, integrate them into applications, and build robust and efficient systems using RESTful principles are essential indicators of a strong understanding of RESTful APIs.

 <a name="33"></a>
 ### Reference